Documentation

 • The request handler does not write a response.
 In this case the server automatically returns a 404 "Not Found" error.

 The HTTPServerSettings can be used to provide a custom error page handler.
-If one is provided, it is called for any of the two conditions and must render an error page to the response object.
+If one is provided, it is called for any of the first two conditions and must render an error page to the response object.
 If no handler is given, a simple plain-text error page is generated.
+See the HTTP server configuration section for an example.

 Authentication

-Currently, the only built-in authentication method is HTTP-Basic-Auth.
-HTTP-Digest-Auth will follow later and higher level mechanisms such as OAuth will be provided using extension libraries.
+Currently, HTTP-Basic-Auth and HTTP-Digest-Auth authentication methods are implemented.
+Higher level mechanisms such as OAuth will be provided using extension libraries.

 bool checkPassword(string user, string password)